LiterallyParker/LiterallyParker/README.md

 <h1 align="center">Hey!
 I'm Parker Townsend</h1>

-<p align="center">I am a software engineer from Lubbock, Texas.</p>

-<p align="center">I specialize in the backend, creating well structured APIs and Databases.I have a strong liking for anything code.
+<p align="center">I am a software engineer from Lubbock, Texas.
+I specialize in the backend, creating well structured APIs and Databases.I have a strong liking for anything code.
 If a computer can do it, I'll want it to!</p>

 <p align="center">Projects in progress:</p>